pineapplemachine/jsdoom/style.md

 #### <a id="2.2.2."></a> 2.2.2.
 Functions and methods should be padded by blank lines

-In general, function or method declarations should be padded on each side by a single blank line, except for where the immediately previous or following line is the first line of the class declaration containing a method, or the line containing a class declaration's closing brace `}`.
+Function or method declarations should be padded on each side by a single blank line, except for where the immediately previous or following line is the first line of the class declaration containing a method, or the line containing a class declaration's closing brace `}`.

 This does _not_ apply to helper functions that are declared inside another function.
 In general, function blocks should not contain blank lines, not even to pad helper function declarations.
+(See `2.2.3.`.)

 ``` ts
 // [Comment explaining the purpose of my function]